-As per the school's managed service regulations, staff will be requested to change their log-in password regularly, and use letters, characters and numbers.
+As per the school's managed service regulations, staff will be requested to change their log-in password regularly, and they are required to use a complex password with letters, characters and numbers.

-C. Internet usage
+C. Internet Usage

 The overriding principle guiding the use of the internet is that it must not breach professional standards that are essential and expected in a school responsible for the education, well-being and safeguarding of children and young people.